 The objective of the Painted Wolf Foundation is to raise the awareness of Lycaon worldwide and raise funds for those organisations working to conserve the species across Africa.
-There is no universal organisation raising funds or awareness under the banner “Painted Wolf” and it is a critical opportunity to capture the interest that is building for this neglected Lycaon.
+There is no universal organisation raising funds or awareness under the banner “Painted Wolf”, and it is a critical opportunity to capture the interest that is building for this neglected Lycaon.

 A Success Story

-The Painted Wolf Foundation has the support of many ‘wild dog’ and ‘painted dog’ conservation organisations who fully understand the rationale of using the painted wolf name and we hope to support them in turn.
+The Painted Wolf Foundation has the support of many’ wild dog’ and ‘painted dog’ conservation organisations who fully understand the rationale of using the painted wolf name, and we hope to support them in turn.

 So far, our efforts have raised a total of US$200,000 using the painted wolf name.
 We do not intend to cannibalise donations from existing wild and painted dog donors, but know that we can find new support from those who fall in love with this creature thanks to our awareness programme, my articles and pictures, our book and of course the BBC film.

 As far as we are concerned at the Painted Wolf Foundation, we are not DOGmatic about what people choose to call Lycaon, but we have firmly sided with the name painted wolf for all the reasons discussed.
-Indeed, Painted Dog Conservation are not going to rebrand and neither is the African Wildlife Conservation Fund going to stop calling them African wild dogs.
+Indeed, Painted Dog Conservation is not going to rebrand, and neither is the African Wildlife Conservation Fund going to stop calling them African wild dogs.
 Yet we can, and do, all work well together.

 This is because we all recognise that the threat to Lycaon is serious and goes well beyond what people call them.
 Snaring, disease, road kills and shrinking rangelands are Lycaon’s real threats.
-Their name is at best a side-show.
+Their name is at best, a side-show.

 The Painted Wolf Foundation has a primary aim – to put Lycaon on the top table of conservation along with the elephant, rhino and lion.
-It’s where they belong and the name that’s on their invite is our least concern.
+It’s where they belong, and the name that’s on their invite is our least concern.

 Finally, it should also be remembered that this whole debate is what we call them in English.
 The Germans and Dutch call them ‘hyena hounds’ while the French and Spanish refer to them as Lycaon.

-And let’s not forget the myriad names they have in local African languages whose names for Lycaon go back to before we English speakers even knew that they existed.
+And let’s not forget the multiple names they have in local African languages whose names for Lycaon go back to before we English speakers even knew that they existed.
 This concept has been beautifully illustrated in Lin Barrie’s incredible work of art, “What’s in a name?…”

 And to complete Juliet’s quote from Shakespeare’s play: “…that which we call a rose by any other name would smell as sweet.”